PavelValger/PavelValger/README.md

 ## Hi! 👋 My name is Pavel.
-Welcome! ✌️
+Welcome! :copyright:

-📝 About me:
+About me 📝:
 * I am from Ekaterinburg 💻
 * I learn Java at [Job4j](https://job4j.ru/) ☕
 * Began to study Java from 2021 📆